L3MON4D3/LuaSnip/DOC.md

 })
 ```

-or some information about expansions
+or some information about expansions:

 ```lua
 vim.api.nvim_create_autocmd("User", {